 How to manage food guilt over Christmas

-Christmas is an extremely food-focused holiday.
+Christmas is a very food-focused holiday.
 Whether it's mince pies, turkey, roast potatoes, or the Quality Street we crack open while watching a festive film, food is everywhere.
 However, a heavier focus on food means the guilt afterwards can be more intense.
-This is especially the case as the "new year, new me" season approaches and diets are advertised endlessly.
+This is especially the case as the 'new year, new me' season approaches and diets are advertised endlessly.

 What triggers food guilt at Christmas?

-"Unfortunately, the things we see and hear, even from an early age, have a lifelong impact on us.
-It's ingrained in us to view food and drink as a 'treat' or a 'reward'.
-We also might 'punish' ourselves with food.
-Some people will try to 'be good' or diet all year, and then relax this at Christmas, as they feel like they've 'earned' it," says Dr Biggs.
+"Unfortunately, the things we see and hear, even from an early age, have a lifelong affect on us.
+It's ingrained in us to view food and drink as a treat or a reward.
+We also might punish ourselves with food.
+Some people will try to 'be good' or diet all year, and then relax this at Christmas, as they feel like they've earned it," says Dr Biggs.

 "The supermarkets are stocked full of chocolates, desserts and nibbles.
 We might go to parties, have food at work or tuck into the mince pies that are on offer all day long.
 It's understandable why eating more might cause discomfort.
 Also, we forget that most of this food is available all year round but it is marketing that changes to entice us into buying it."

-Some people might be lonely and turn to food, as Christmas without loved ones around is difficult.
+Some people might be lonely and turn to food for comfort, as Christmas without loved ones around is difficult.
 This time of year can be especially difficult for anyone struggling with an eating disorder or who already has a turbulent relationship with food.

-How can you still make Christmas enjoyable if you are worried about food?
+Making Christmas enjoyable if you are worried about food

 Dr Biggs' tips: